pyr/kinsky/README.md

 - Adequate data representation of Kafka types.
 - Default serializer and deserializer implementations such as **JSON**, **EDN** and a **keyword** serializer for keys.
-- A `core.async` facade for producers and consumers.
 - Documentation

 ## Usage